tobiasbp/k8s-db-backup/README.md

 How to run db-backup.

 ## In Kubernetes with Helm

-* Check out repository
-* Go to dir _helm_
-* Copy *my_values.yaml* to *my_values.local.yaml*
+You can download the Helm chart in [this repository](https://github.com/tobiasbp/helm-charts/tree/master/charts/db-backup) or you can install it by adding the Helm package repository as described below.

-* Add your configuration to *my_values.local.yaml*
+* Add repository to Helm: `helm repo add charts.balle-petersen.org https://charts.balle-petersen.org`
-* See Kubernetes files to be generated: `helm template -f my_values.local.yaml db-backup`
+* Create local configuration file based on *helm/my_values.yaml* in this repository
-* Install in Kubernetes as _my-db-backup_: `helm install my-db-backup db-backup -f my_values.local.yaml`
+* Install in Kubernetes as _my-db-backup_: `helm install my-db-backup charts.balle-petersen.org/db-backup -f my_values.yaml`

-When updating configuration in _my_values.local.yaml_ in the future, the following command can be used to upgrade the running release:
+When updating configuration in _my_values.local.yaml_ in the future, or the chart is updated, the following command can be used to upgrade the running release:
-`helm upgrade my-db-backup db-backup -f my_values.local.yaml`
+`helm upgrade my-db-backup charts.balle-petersen.org/db-backup -f my_values.yaml`

 ## In Docker
 * Check out repository